Retreat (spiritual): Anglicanism

+Baptists, Methodists and Pentecostals

+In Evangelical Christianity, times of spiritual retreat were encouraged by the development of camp meetings of the 19th century, in order to promote spiritual renewal, far from the city and in nature.
+These camps were an opportunity to pray, sing and listen to sermons for several days.

+Various church associations have also established campgrounds or conference centers in isolated locations, which provide retreat times for children and adults.

 Sufi retreats or spiritual khalwa

-The translation of khālwa (from Arabic الخلوة) is seclusion or separation, but it has a different connotation in Sufi terminology in which it refers to the act of self-abandonment in desire for the Divine Presence.
+The translation of khalwa (from Arabic الخلوة) is seclusion or separation, but it has a different connotation in Sufi terminology in which it refers to the act of self-abandonment in desire for the Divine Presence.